aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 The language also supports event driven programming, and has various I/O capabilities such as timers, audio output and even a 2D graphics system which can be used to draw and plot shapes.

-The CAL compiler is freely downloadable (and can re-compile itself in about 3 seconds), together with the instructions manual available as a pdf, all on the Osmosian Order's website; however, it is only available for Microsoft Windows systems at the time of writing.
+The CAL compiler is freely downloadable (and can re-compile itself in about 3 seconds), together with the instructions manual available as a pdf file, all on the Osmosian Order's website; however, it is only available for Microsoft Windows systems at the time of writing.
 The 100 page manual gives a comprehensive overview of the language with plenty of examples @osmosianblog.

 === SN